 Testlab has always had the coverage analysis view from where you can see how your stories and requirements are covered in testing.
-For projects, which for some reason do not hold any stories or requirements, a new test case coverage view has been added which works in similar way compared to requirement coverage but reports the status of your testing against your test cases.
+For projects, which for some reason do not hold any stories or requirements, a new test case coverage view has been added which works in a similar way compared to required coverage but reports the status of your testing against your test cases.

 You have the same familiar controls for picking a milestone, a version or a test run to report the status of your testing against or, choose nothing to get all the latest results of your test cases against the whole test plan.